 Prepare individuals through high-quality, innovative, learning-centered undergraduate and graduate medical education programs to become compassionate osteopathic physicians and health care leaders who serve medically underserved populations with a focus on research and community-oriented primary care.

 ATSU-SOMA trains osteopathic physicians who are dedicated to serving medically underserved patients and their communities.
 ATSU-SOMA’s innovative approach uses early clinical experiences, small group, and personalized learning to create a truly unique and exciting medical education experience.
 ATSU-SOMA’s graduating physicians are highly successful in meeting the challenges of medicine and are equipped with the skills to navigate and adapt to the rapidly changing health care environment.

 Mesa, Arizona; a suburban area near the large metro area of Phoenix

 Type: Private, non-profit

-- Missouri School of Dentistry & Oral Health (MOSDOH)
+- A.T.
+Still University Missouri School of Dentistry & Oral Health (ATSU-MOSDOH)

 Student residence options:

 There is no on-campus housing.
-Upon acceptance, students are provided a link to housing and apartment rentals in the area as well as opportunities to network on a closed Facebook page to inquire about roommates or housing.
+Upon acceptance, students are provided a link to the housing app for rentals in the area as well as opportunities to network on a closed Facebook page to inquire about roommates or housing.